 Original Hillenbrand expects to incur pre-tax separation costs of approximately \$40 million to \$45 million, of which a portion is being allocated to us.
 A majority of these separation costs are expected to be paid in cash, with a portion being non-deductible for income tax purposes.
-In addition to these separation costs, Original Hillenbrand and New Hillenbrand expect to incur an incremental combined charge related to the modification or acceleration of equity-based awards, subject to final approval by the Original Hillenbrand Board of Directors, in the range of \$16 million to \$19 million, with \$7 million to \$8 million attributable to New Hillenbrand.
+In addition to these separation costs, Original Hillenbrand and New Hillenbrand expect to incur an incremental combined charge related to the modification or acceleration of equity-based awards in the range of \$16 million to \$19 million, with \$7 million to \$8 million attributable to New Hillenbrand.
 The estimates are dependent upon the fair value of our common stock and could change depending on actual fair value at the time of modification.
 For additional information on the proposed modification or acceleration of equity-based awards, see the section entitled "Executive Compensation - Compensation Discussion and Analysis - Equitable Adjustments to Outstanding Equity-Based Awards."